 - The largest fee that everyone has to pay is the loan origination fee.
 It’s usually about 1% of your loan value.
 So if you’re borrowing $200,000, the origination fee will be $2,000.
 It goes to your lender for preparing your loan and helping you to the closing table.

 One “point” equals 1% of your loan amount.
 You can choose to pay points to lower your interest rate.
-Make sure to ask your lender how much the rate will be lowered by for every point you pay.
+Make sure to ask your lender how much the rate will be lowered by when considering each point you pay.
 Your lender should also be able to help you determine if paying points will benefit you.
 That answer will partly hinge on how long you plan to stay in the home.